Now Reading

 Addressing Sickle Cell Disease

-Sickle Cell is a is a genetic disorder where the red blood cells abnormally become sickle-shaped, resulting in difficulty with blood flow throughout the body.
-This causes a limited oxygen supply which can lead to a sickle cell crisis: episodes of extreme pain in the body.
-In Supacell, the protagonists all get their powers due to their connection with a family member having sickle cell or carrying the trait.
-The name of the show is inspired by the disease since the protagonists have a mutated version of sickle cell which grants them their power.
+Sickle Cell is a genetic disorder where the red blood cells abnormally become sickle-shaped.
+It results in difficulty with blood flow throughout the body.
+This causes a limited oxygen supply, which can lead to a sickle cell crisis: episodes of extreme pain in the body.

 characters from the netflix show supacell